 If you took out a loan of more than $50,000, your PPP forgiveness calculation factors in 1) what you spent your PPP loan on, 2) your employee headcount, and 3) whether you reduced an employee’s wages by more than 25%.

 1. Use it for eligible expenses

-For PPP loan forgiveness, you must use 100% of the loan for eligible expenses.
-Eligible expenses include payroll costs, interest on mortgages, rent, and utilities.
+All borrowers, regardless of PPP loan amount, must use 100% of the loan for eligible expenses for PPP loan forgiveness.
+Eligible expenses include payroll and qualifying non-payroll costs.
 And, the SBA requires you to use the majority of your loan for payroll expenses.

-Use at least 75% for payroll costs and 25% for the qualifying non-payroll costs.
+Use at least 60% for payroll costs and 40% for qualifying non-payroll costs.
 Here’s the breakdown:

 - State and local taxes assessed on compensation

 - 40%: Non-payroll costs

 - Covered operations expenditures (e.g., business software or payroll tracking expenses)

 - Covered property damage (e.g., vandalism or looting)

 - Supplier costs (i.e., essential items for operation)